Police: Mob attacked Christian couple Tuesday at the kiln where they worked

 Human rights groups have long urged the country to repeal the law, arguing that it has led to discrimination, persecution and murder.

-It is often used to settle personal vendettas, rights groups say, and people accused of the committing the crime are frequently targeted by mob violence.
+Pakistan’s anti-blasphemy law often is used to settle personal vendettas, rights groups say, and people accused of the committing the crime are frequently targeted by mob violence.

 That, according to the HRCP, appeared to be the situation in Kot Radha Kishan, and that the incident stemmed with a dispute over money the kiln’s owners said the couple owed them.